MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestformethod.md

 ## -description

-The **AcxTargetElementFormatRequestForMethod** dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetElementFormatRequestForMethod** function dispatches an ACX request using a WDFREQUEST framework request object.

 ## -parameters